pprunty/pprunty.github.io/posts/--09-lotto.md

 ## Extra

 Fun fact.
-In __- 2019, Ireland had its record jackpot for the national loterry, €18.96 million.
-My friend, who worked as a trader at the time, participated in a syndicate.
+In __- 2019, Ireland had its record will-be-won jackpot for the national lottery, €18.96 million.
+My friend, who worked as a trader at the time, participated in a syndicate with his trading company.
 They purchased a considerable amount of tickets, and he confessed to me, he fancied their chances.

 He was understandably disappointed when the draw was made.
-Nobody won the jackpot, which is actually a good thing for their syndicate strategy, however 149 players matched 5 numbers and won the second prize.
+Nobody won the jackpot, which was actually good news for their syndicate strategy, however 149 players matched 5 numbers and won the second prize.
 To put that in perspective, an average of 1.3 people win the Match 5 + Bonus prize in each Lotto draw - but this increased to _149_ ticket holders in the will-be-won draw.

+This anomaly was attributed to a diagonal pattern in the lotto slip tickets that harried ticketers filled out.

 <figure>
   <img src="https://patrickprunty.com/images/articles/draw.png" alt="PWA on Mobile Devices">
-  <figcaption>PWA on Mobile Devices</figcaption>
+  <figcaption>Diagonal numbers in blue: 2,9,16,23,30,37,44.
+The missing winning number in red: 40.</figcaption>
 </figure>

+crushing their chances of
+making any meaningful return